If you’re not a designer but you’re facing the challenge of building your own website, this post is for you.

 If you decide to use images, here are some tips to keep in mind:

-✓ Consider every time if the image will be used as the main content or as a more decorative or supportive companion of another element (like a background for a big title).
+✓ Consider whether if the image will be used as the main content or as a more decorative or supportive companion of another element (like a background for a big title).

 ✓ Use real photos, no cheesy stock photos.